All Products

 text

-The extended information about the query in the JSON format.
+Other extended information about the query (stored in JSON format).

 Note

-The extended information about the first query among queries that have the same primary key value in an aggregation period.
+Other extended information about the first query with the same primary key in an aggregation period.

 query_extinfo